Preface

 I must admit I know nothing about

-nor zypper
+YaST nor zypper nor BTRFS.

 I need time to experience these interesting stuff.